-2 (a) The regional rating bid scenario shall not include a request for bid on a statewide option;

-- (b) The Personnel Cabinet shall divide the state into geographical regions which shall be the same as the partnership regions designated by the Department for Medicaid Services for purposes of the Kentucky Health Care Partnership Program established pursuant to 907 KAR 1:705; - (c) The request for proposal shall require a carrier's bid to include every county within the region or regions for which the bid is submitted and include but not be restricted to a preferred provider organization (PPO) option; - (d) If the Personnel Cabinet accepts a carrier's bid, the cabinet shall award the carrier all of the counties included in its bid within the region.
-If the Personnel Cabinet deems the bids submitted in accordance with this subsection to be in the best interests of state employees in a region, the cabinet may award the contract for that region to no more than two (2) carriers; and - (e) Nothing in this subsection shall prohibit the Personnel Cabinet from including other requirements or criteria in the request for proposal. - (20)[(21)] Any fully insured health benefit plan or self-insured plan issued or renewed on or after July 12, 2006, to public employees pursuant to this section which provides coverage for services rendered by a physician or osteopath duly licensed under KRS Chapter 311 that are within the scope of practice of an optometrist duly licensed under the provisions of KRS Chapter 320 shall provide the same payment of coverage to optometrists as allowed for those services rendered by physicians or osteopaths. - (21)[(22)] Any fully insured health benefit plan or self-insured plan issued or renewed[on or after June 29, 2021,] to public employees pursuant to this section shall comply with:
+2 does provide those services, and the state contribution for the plan shall be the 3 amo unt available in the county where the plan selected is located.
+4 (18)[(19)] The Personnel Cabinet is encouraged to study whether it is fair and reasonable 5 and in the best interests of the state group to allow any carrier bidding to offer 6 heal th care coverage under this section to submit bids that may vary county by 7 cour nty or by larger geographic areas.
+8 (19) [(20)] Notwithstanding any other provision of this section, the bid for proposals for 9 heal th insurance coverage for calendar year 2004 shall include a bid scenario that 10 refle ects the statewide rating structure provided in calendar year 2003 and a bid 11 scen ario that allows for a regional rating structure that allows carriers to submit bids 12 that may vary by region for a given product offering as described in this subsection: 13 (a) The regional rating bid scenario shall not include a request for bid on a 14 statewide option; 15 (b) The Personnel Cabinet shall divide the state into geographical regions which 16 shall be the same as the partnership regions designated by the Department for 17 Medicaid Services for purposes of the Kentucky Health Care Partnership 18 Program established pursuant to 907 KAR 1:705; 19 (c) The request for proposal shall require a carrier's bid to include every county 20 within the region or regions for which the bid is submitted and include but not 21 be restricted to a preferred provider organization (PPO) option; 22 (d) If the Personnel Cabinet accepts a carrier's bid, the cabinet shall award the 23 carrier all of the counties included in its bid within the region.
+If the Personnel 24 Cabinet deems the bids submitted in accordance with this subsection to be in 25 the best interests of state employees in a region, the cabinet may award the 26 contract for that region to no more than two (2) carriers; and 27 (e) Nothing in this subsection shall prohibit the Personnel Cabinet from including